gvwilson/thirdbit/_posts/2004/2004-06-22-the-new-standard-model.md

-Unix Programming Environment</a>, rather than those defined by some after-the-fact standards committee trying to produce a facade of unity by kitchen-sinking every feature any of them had ever shoe-horned into their clumsy, crippled implementations of---sorry, sorry, got carried away there.
+Unix Programming Environment</a>, rather than those defined by some after-the-fact standards committee trying to produce a facade of unity by kitchen-sinking every feature any of them had ever shoe-horned into their clumsy, crippled implementations of—sorry, sorry, got carried away there.

 [<a name="3"></a>3] See <a href="http://www.amazon.com/exec/obidos/tg/detail/-/0596003870">Java